Metrix-Labs/metrix/packages/providers/email-sendmail/README.md

 ### Example with DKIM

 Using **DKIM** (DomainKeys Identified Mail) can prevent emails from being considered as spam.
-More details about this subject can be found in the discussion on the Strapi forum: [Unsolved problem: emails goes to spam!](https://forum.strapi.io/t/unsolved-problem-emails-goes-to-spam/512?u=soringfs)
+More details about this subject can be found in the discussion on the Metrix forum: [Unsolved problem: emails goes to spam!](https://forum.metrix.io/t/unsolved-problem-emails-goes-to-spam/512?u=soringfs)

 #### Generate the keys using OpenSSL